 - file\or\dir (str) String pointing to a single log file or a directory that contains log files. - exclude\beam\off (bool) Whether to include snapshots where the beam was off. - recursive (bool) Whether to recursively search a directory.
 Irrelevant for single log files.

-MachineLogs.
+Returns MachineLogs.

-One of Dynalog, TrajectoryLog,
+Return type One of Dynalog, TrajectoryLog,